-- even before Year 6 students join the school every family meets with a senior leader or pastoral leader in the school (for further details see Section A and sections 2c and f and sections 3b and e), attends the Year 6 7 Information Evening and is invited to the Year 6 Family Fun Day - a bespoke Chessbrook support programme for students transitioning from primary to secondary school includes all students who are currently known to the Chessbrook Educational Support Centre in their primary setting - Year 6 EHCP students joining the school in September participate in a bespoke transition programme.
+• even before Year 6 students join the school every family meets with a senior leader or pastoral leader in the

+- school (for further details see Section A and sections 2c and f and sections 3b and e), attends the Year 6 7 Information Evening and is invited to the Year 6 Family Fun Day - a bespoke Chessbrook support programme for students transitioning from primary to secondary school includes all students who are currently known to the Chessbrook Educational Support Centre in their primary setting - Year 6 EHCP students joining the school in September participate in a bespoke transition programme.
 They eat lunch in the School Restaurant and take part in carefully selected and planned activities.
-The students demonstrate a vast spectrum of need and anxiety and these regular sessions allow a calm, slow and successful transition to secondary school, making the move to Year 7 in September easier for them and their families - the Pastoral Team offer a comprehensive programme of support to compliment both the pastoral and academic progression of students.
-Mechanisms include a variety of in-house Report Books, Student Support Plans, Pastoral Support Plans and liaising with a plethora of external agencies - high attendance at online parent and carer consultation evenings with an average attendance figure of 95%.
-This is supported through an effective booking system and prioritisation of appointments for disadvantaged families - information evenings and raising achievement evenings held throughout the academic year to communicate key strategies and support available to students, parents and carers.
-These include: - Year 6 transition meeting - Secondary School Experience Week Final Performance Event - Year 6 7 Parents Welcome Event - o First day Presentation Assembly for Year 7 parents at the end of their children's first day at BMS - Year 7 settling in evening - Year 7 Curriculum Celebration Evening - 'Come Dine with Me Event' for Year 7 parents and carers - More Able evening - Year 9 options evening - Year 9 into Year 10 evening - Getting Ahead Programme evening for Year 10 into Year 11 - Kickstart meetings for Year 11 student, parents and carers in September - Revision techniques evening for Year 11 students - Raising achievement evening for Year 11 students - Year 12 Information Evening - Next Steps Evening for Year 12 students - AQA Award Celebration Evening
+The students demonstrate a vast spectrum of need and anxiety and these regular sessions allow a calm, slow and successful transition to secondary school, making the move to Year 7 in September easier for them and their families - the Pastoral Team offer a comprehensive programme to support both the pastoral and academic progression of students.
+Mechanisms include a variety of in-house Report Books, Student Support Plans, Pastoral Support Plans and liaising with a plethora of external agencies, working with parents and carers as required - good attendance at online parental consultations evenings held throughout the year with an average of 77.8% of parents booking appointments and an average attendance figure of 88.8%, supported by an effective booking system and prioritisation of appointments for disadvantaged families - information evenings and raising achievement evenings held throughout the academic year to communicate key strategies and support available to students, parents and carers.
+These include: - Year 6 transition meeting - Secondary School Experience Week Final Performance Event - Year 6 7 Parents Welcome Event - o First day Presentation Assembly for Year 7 parents at the end of their children's first day at BMS - Year 7 settling in evening - Year 7 Curriculum Celebration Evening - 'Come Dine with Me Event' for Year 7 parents and carers - Year 8 and 9 Information Evenings - More Able evening - Year 9 options evening - Year 9 into Year 10 evening - Getting Ahead Programme evening for Year 10 into Year 11 - Kickstart Evening for Key Stage 4 Parents and Carers - Kickstart meetings for Year 11 student, parents and carers in September - Revision techniques evening for Year 11 students - o Raising achievement evening for Year 11 students - Year 12 Information Evening - Next Steps Evening for Year 12 students - Elevate to Excel Sixth Form Mentoring Scheme events - o termly SEND Information Events - AQA Award Celebration Evening - termly reports which give leaders, students, parents and carers a clear understanding of how each student is progressing.
+Each report contains: - Attitude to Learning score for each subject - information around areas of concern identified in Attitude to Learning - GCSE/A level aspirational target grade - current teacher predicted grade or RAGed flightpath - number of reward and consequence points - percentage attendance - key messages for the year - use of google classroom to communicate about lesson content and home learning activities - use of the Arbor platform to communicate reward and consequence points, termly reports and attendance at school for student, parents and carers - Arbor emails and text messages are used to communicate messages between school and home and to communicate key information such as useful dates, school uniform list and school Code of Conduct - weekly school newsletter and Executive Principal's blog is sent to all stakeholders and placed on the school website.
+This gives a picture of many of the inspiring events that take place on a weekly basis within Bushey